-Hafnarfjordur, the town of Elves and Lava and often referred to as the center of modern Vikings is yet an artsy hipster paradise located in the middle of a lava field.
-This colorful and authentic town is a much visit for anyone looking to experience the true “norm” of living in Iceland and enjoy a few peaceful and slow-paced days.
+Hafnarfjordur is also known as the “Town of Elves and Lava.”
+It’s often referred to as the center of modern Vikings and is an artsy paradise located in the middle of a lava field.
+This colorful town is a must-see for anyone looking to get a look into daily life in Iceland while enjoying a few slow-paced days.

 Nature & Culture in Hafnarfjordur

 Hafnarfjordur was built on lava and is surrounded by lava fields.
-The early settlers came to this area with great determination to find and live a good life.
-They made their living through fishing and merchandising and the closeness to the ocean lead Hafnarfjordur to become a major trading center in Iceland and many actually dreamed of Hafnarfjordur becoming the capital of Iceland.
+The early settlers came to this area with great determination to find a good life.
+They made their living through fishing and merchandising.
+Hafnarfjordur became a major trading center in Iceland.
+Many dreamed of Hafnarfjordur becoming the capital of Iceland.

 Hafnarfjordur has always been recognized for its unique center and rich art scene and many artists move to Hafnarfjordur to find peace and inspiration.
-The colorful houses in Hafnarfjordur make the small town life warm and vibrant and just by wandering the streets, you can feel that the small town has a pretty strong pulse.
+The colorful houses in Hafnarfjordur make the small town life warm and vibrant.

 With the 20th century came advances in technology and Hafnarfjordur has since been looking for new ways to prosper.
-In current times tourism and aluminum production are both important to the local economy.
-Besides the rich cultural heritage, Hafnarfjordur also hosts copious natural wonders and it is close to many attractions.
+Besides the rich cultural heritage, Hafnarfjordur also hosts many natural wonders and is close to many attractions.

 What To See in Hafnarfjordur

 - The Harbor in Hafnarfjordur.
 Hafnarfjordur is known for its harbor, hence the name.
 It is a lively place with people from all over coming to look at the majestic ships, talk to the sailors and just generally enjoying the view.
-It isn’t one of those industrial dirty harbors, it is a place of great charm and the walking paths around it should be in your list.
+It’s a place of great charm and good walking paths.

 - Hellisgerði Botanical Garden.
 For those who believe in elves, lore says you can see the hidden people there.
 This place is perfect for a picnic and a stroll around beautiful flora.
 A small café is located in the garden.

-- Ástjörn lake.
+- Ástjörn Lake.
 Between the hiking paradise of Ásfjall and the Sports Center of one of Hafnarfjordur’s team Haukar you will find Ástjörn Lake.
 This beautiful location has a walking path going in a circle around it and a vivid birdlife.
-The rare bird Flórgoði (The horned grebe or Slavonian grebe) lives there in the summertime and carries its babies on its back around the lake, this is very likely to be the cutest things you will ever see.
+The rare bird Flórgoði (The horned grebe or Slavonian grebe) lives there in the summertime.

 - Seltún-Krýsuvík Geothermal Area is Hafnarfjordur’s precious jewel hidden in its outskirts.
 There you will see maroon rocks, steel blue boiling mud pits and steaming hot springs constructing a breathing panorama under your eyes.
-Lake Kleifarvatn glistens in silver not so far away.
-The green lake Grænavatn is perching at the foot of the hill like an emerald embedded on the desert-like land.
-Just always remember to follow the paved road and look up to the signs.
-The drive to this area is about 20-25 min out from Hafnarfjordur’s center.
+Lake Kleifarvatn is nearby, as well as the Grænavatn Green Lake.

 What To Do in Hafnarfjörður